bryanhunter/erlang-workshop/README.md

 Erlang in two hours: a hands-on workshop
 ===============

-Resources for the hands-on Erlang workshop presented at Codestock 2013 in Knoxville, TN, USA.
+Resources for the hands-on Erlang workshop presented at Baksia in Oslo, Norway on June 3, 2014.

 Abstract: